Urban Greenspace and People Call

 Project Title - SUPER : Small Urban Parks Environments & Residents

-PI - Dr Jim Parker, Reader, Leeds Beckett University
+Jim Parker, Leeds Beckett University (pictured here)

 Blog Update - CLICK HERE